 For our tour, we would visit three wineries in Niagara for tastings and then have dinner at another winery.
 At our first stop, the Jackson Triggs Winery, we did what I would call a walking tasting.
 We started with a sparkling wine and an introduction.
 We bought a bottle of the sparkling wine as a gift for my friend, Artee.
 She loves bubbles and I knew she would love this one.

 Then, as we were getting a tour of the facilities we got to taste different wines.
 I thought that was a great idea.
 Our tour guide took us to see the vines, where the wine was made, and where they aged the wine.
 We tried three wines and then ended the tour of Jackson Triggs Niagara on the Lake with a taste of ice wine.

-Ice wine is really different from other wines.
+Ice wine is different from other wines.
 You need at least two days of temperatures below freezing and then the grapes actually freeze while still on the vine.
 The sugars and other dissolved solids do not freeze, but the water does, resulting in a smaller amount of more concentrated, very sweet wine.
 Ice Wine is not cheap since it takes a lot more grapes to make ice wine than a regular wine.
 I wasn’t sure if Russell would like it because it is really sweet, but he loved it.

 I know you probably want to try ice wine too, but it is not easy to find in stores.
-Luckily, you can buy ice wine online (Check the availability and prices of icewine at wine.com here).
+Luckily, you can find ice wine for sale online (Check the availability and prices of icewine at wine.com here).
 If you are new to wine.com you can subscribe to the Wine.com email and receive a code for 1-cent shipping on your first order!!